thecodecrate/python-pipeline/tests/spec-001--class-composition-with-partial-classes.md

 └── +get_age()
 ```

+For the concrete partial class:

+- Import its own interface as `ImplementsInterface`.
+- Inherit from `ImplementsInterface`.
-The concrete version of the partial class must import its own interface (`ImplementsInterface`).
-Usually, that's the only import used by the partial class.
-The partial class must not import the base class or other partial classes, even if it uses their methods.
-It must be named `With<PartialName>`.
+- Do not import the base class or other partial classes, even if their methods are used.

+Example:

 ```pseudo
 ImplementsInterface = aliasTo(WithAgeInterface)